componentjs/component/Readme.md

 ## Features

   - write modular commonjs components
-  - bundle assets such as CSS, HTML and images with your components
+  - write components that include their own styles, images, scripts, or any combo
   - no registry publishing or account required, uses github repositories
   - fast (~2x faster than uncached npm at the time of comparison, 86 components in < 10s)
   - extensible sub-commands via `component-YOURCOMMAND` git-style